2024 Olympic Previews: Hot Hand Gives Tang The Edge In Wide Open Women’s 100 Breast

 HuntDownHypocrite

-Tang is elevated to a breaststroker in the highest profile in the event in the wake of her fast and furious performance this year, esp. in the China Trials where she expressed her zeal in becoming a gold medalist, rather than a podium hopeful.
+Tang is elevated to a breaststroker of the highest profile in the event in the wake of her fast and furious performance this year, esp. in the China Trials where she expressed her zeal in becoming a gold medalist, rather than a podium hopeful.

-Think she’s been coached to swiftly adapt to her “jet lag” for the Olympics as to swim in the best form in Paris.
+Think she’s been coached to swiftly adapt to her “jet lag” for the Olympics so as to swim in the best form in Paris.

 Good luck to her.